Commands

 #[Window(commands = Save+Load+New)]

-are identical and create 3 commands that are supported by the new windows (Save
+are identical and create three commands that are supported by the new window (Save, Load, and New).

 Enum